 MTAG (Mississippi Tuition Assistance Grant) is a grant of \$500 per year for freshmen and sophomores and \$1,000 per year for juniors and seniors.
 Entering freshmen with a minimum 15 ACT (or equivalent SAT) qualify for MTAG.
 For transfer students, the high school GPA and test scores are no longer considered, but individuals must enter with a 2.5 college GPA.
 MTAG is prorated for those students who receive a Federal Pell Grant.
-One-year Mississippi residency and full-time enrollment are required for this grant.
-Students must enroll in at least 15 hours to receive this award.
+One-year Mississippi residency and enrollment in at least 15 credit hours per term are required.
 Please note that undergraduates can only receive one state grant per term (MTAG, MESG, HELP, Nissan Scholarship, or Law Enforcement Officers & Firemen Scholarship) - whichever is larger.

-The online application for MTAG (which is the same one for the other state grants except MS HELP which was March 31) is available at msfinancialaid.org.
+The online application for MTAG (which is the same one for the other state grants) is available at msfinancialaid.org.
 The submission deadline is September 15 of each year.
+(Please note that MS HELP had an earlier deadline of March 31 and is now closed for 2023-24.)